DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-25-fourth-post.md

 ## Overview

-<p style="font-family:Times;font-size:110%;text-align:justify">We have reached the beginning of the end of the development of our application.
-Most of the user stories were implemented into working prototypes.
-Thus we have reached a stage where the application needs to be tested for the users to have an unparalleled and effortless experience.
-For this purpose, we have made use of the two existing testing methods, namely Black box testing and White box testing.
-In this blog, we have explained these methods in detail.
+<p style="font-family:Times;font-size:110%;text-align:justify">We have reached the beginning of the end of our application development.
+All the user stories were implemented into working prototypes.
+Thus, we have reached a stage where the application needs to be tested for the users to have an effortless and unparalleled experience.
+We have used different testing methods and these are explained in detail in this blog.
 </p>

 ## General Test Process

-<p style="font-family:Times;font-size:110%;text-align:justify">As far as our testing is concerned, we have followed the Condition Coverage Technique and Branch Coverage Technique for the White Box technique.
-Whereas, we have followed the equivalence partitioning technique for Black Box testing.</p>
+<p style="font-family:Times;font-size:110%;text-align:justify">As far as our testing is concerned, we have followed Condition Coverage Technique and Branch Coverage Technique for the White Box testing and for Black Box testing, we have followed the equivalence partitioning technique.</p>

 ## Testing Techniques